 - You’ll have opportunities to pick and choose your activities in many cases, including community service and day trip options.

 - Staff will challenge you to solve problems independently while providing you support and guidance along the way

 Health & Wellness

 - There will be lots of opportunities for you to use the health and wellness center on campus.
 It’s a great opportunity to develop a healthy exercise routine for yourself.

 - We’ll talk about all the mental and physical benefits of maintaining a good exercise routine.

 - You’ll participate in group conversations about healthy eating habits and nutrition as a group, and help you reinforce those habits as you create your cooking group menus.

 - You’ll be responsible for managing your laundry at camp after some guidance on the machines from the staff.
 It will feel like you’re doing your laundry at college.

-- Each camper is in a cooking group with about 5 other campers.
+- Juniors and Seniors are assigned a cooking group at camp.
 You’ll share the responsibility of preparing two meals with your group, which includes setting a menu and grocery shopping.

 - We’ll help you set a budget for your spending money while you’re at camp so you can practice money management skills.